 And if you like science, one thing you'll find is that Florence has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Florence is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Florence does not have a public transit system used by locals to get to and from work.

 The percentage of people in Florence who are college-educated is somewhat higher than the average US community of 21.84%: 25.16% of adults in Florence have at least a bachelor's degree.